 The SCE consists of 200 questions in 2 x 3-hour papers.
 The questions are in ‘best of five’ multiple choice format.
 This format, in addition to testing core knowledge and comprehension, also assesses the ability to interpret information and to solve clinical problems.
 There will be five options – one correct answer and four alternatives to the correct answer.
 The four distractors will be closely related to the preferred option but less correct, therefore acting as plausible alternatives.

 The pass rates for previous diets are reassuring, although they do fluctuate from year to year!

 Information on the SCE is provided by the BTS, the JRPCTB and MRCP(UK).
-The cost was £861, but GOOD NEWS, it has been reduced to £665 from August 2016.
+The exam fees has been reduced to £665 from August 2016.
 A factsheet on the rationale behind the cost is published by the MRCP.
-Practice questions and 2 mock exams are provided on the BTS site and a mock exam is on the MRCP(UK) website.
+A mock exam is on the MRCP(UK) website.

 Each SCE Examining Board is charged with setting an exam that tests the scope and depth of knowledge set out in the relevant curriculum.
 This means assessing knowledge of the natural history and pathogenesis of relevant disorders, and the basic scientific principles and evidence base underpinning current clinical practice, in addition to knowledge of how to diagnose and manage everyday clinical problems.
 The exams must also include an appropriate number of questions on less common conditions, in proportion to their prevalence.
 The blueprint provides information on the weighting of different subjects.

 Dr John Mucklow, Associate Medical Director for the SCE advises that “knowledge necessary to pass the SCE cannot be acquired from clinical practice alone, however diligent.
 As at every stage of one’s continuing medical education, clinical experience has to be complemented by directed reading and private study.”

 Tips on how to prepare for the exam